choiis/Spring-kotlin-MSA/README.md

 ## Run all with docker-compose

-### config change
-* In the appkey-service,api-service project
-* Replace the contents of application.yml with the contents of application-docker.yml application-docker1.yml

 ### Build all
 * mvn -pl gateway clean package spring-boot:repackage docker:build
 * mvn -pl config-server clean package spring-boot:repackage docker:build